Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 To clear white flakes from your pool, ensure you have cleaned your salt cell and follow these next steps.

 1).
-Since white flakes are simply calcium buildups, your calcium hardness (CH) level is much higher than the recommended 250 ppm to 350 ppm if you have white flakes in your pool.
+Since white flakes are simply calcium buildups, your calcium hardness (CH) level is expected to be higher in your pool than the recommended 250 ppm to 350 ppm.
 To lower your CH level, you will have to drain and refill a portion of your pool water with fresh water, which is the only practical way you can lower your calcium levels.

 2).
 Lower and balance your pH and TA levels between 7.2-7.4 and 80-120ppm respectively, using muriatic acid.
-Since chlorine generator will raise your pool pH, an ingredient in developing calcium buildups, lowering the pH in your pool will reduce the calcium buildups in your water.
+Since chlorine generators will raise your pool pH, an ingredient in developing calcium buildups, lowering the pH in your pool will eventually reduce the calcium buildups in your water.

 3).
-If lowering calcium and pH levels does not yield the expected results, use a calcium scale remover and inhibitor like Orenda SC-1000.
-You may need regular doses of scale control chemicals, but that is not a scapegoat for cleaning your salt cell regularly.
+If lowering calcium and pH levels does not yield the expected results faster, use a calcium scale remover and inhibitor; we recommend Orenda SC-1000.
+To avoid more scaling in the future, you may need regular doses of scale control chemicals like Orenda CS-1000.
+However, that is not a scapegoat for cleaning your salt cells regularly.